reTHINK-project/specs/tutorials/development-of-apps.md

+---
+layout: documentation
+title: How to use Hyperties in Applications
+category: Getting Started
+order: 2
+---

-Application Development
+Application Development with Hyperties
 -----------------------

 ### Application vs Hyperty

 A Hyperty is a module of software logic that is dynamically deployed in web runtime environments on end user devices, to execute session control and media flow management in a peer to peer manner.
 They are ready-to-use modules which are instantiated within the reTHINK runtime when required by the application.
 From the App developer perspective, Hyperties are similar to common Javascript libraries.
 Hyperty unique characteristics as described [here](hyperty.md) are transparent for the App developer.
 Through the Core Runtime, the required Hyperties and Protostubs are downloaded from the Catalogue server.

 The Protostubs are the pieces of code which allows to interact with different messaging protocols.
 They are downloaded dynamically when the hyperty tries to reach a hyperty belonging to a different Content Service Provider (CSP) which uses a specific protocol for its messaging nodes.